Katsumata420/UCTopic/README.md

+If you want to pretrain the new model, see [README-PRETRAIN.md](./README-PRETRAIN.md).

 # UCTopic

 This repository contains the code of model UCTopic and an easy-to-use tool UCTopicTool used for <strong>Topic Mining</strong>, <strong>Unsupervised Aspect Extractioin</strong> or <strong>Phrase Retrieval</strong>.